SSEHUB/EASyProducer/README.md

 EASyProducer
 ============

 EASy-Producer is a Product Line Engineering toolset, initially developed by the Software Systems Engineering group at the University of Hildesheim.
 EASy-Producer was already successfully tested in industrial environments.

-Watch out for more!

-March 16 2016: EASy-Producer release 1.1.0 is out

 Release History
 ---------------